slviamrgrta/Diagnostic-Project/README.md

 > Road pattern optimization — especially when supported by modern technology and urban planning — can significantly reduce congestion and improve safety for all road users.

 ---

-## 📄 Related Article

-This project is based on a diagnostic article written by:
-**Silvia Margareta** – Data Science Student at Universitas Bunda Mulia
-📝 *How Road Configurations Influence Urban Traffic Congestion*
-📅 Year: 2024

----